languagetool-org/languagetool/languagetool-standalone/README.txt

   Please see http://www.languagetool.org/issues/ if you experience problems

- -To use the simple demo GUI, double click on the languagetool-standalone.jar file or call 'java -jar languagetool-standalone.jar'
+ -To use the simple demo GUI, double click on the languagetool.jar file or call 'java -jar languagetool.jar'

  -To check plain text files from the command line: java -jar languagetool-commandline.jar <filename>